johnrsibert/JonzPandemic/index.md

 red line represents the fifth percentile of the distribution.
 Prevalence estimates in places to the left of the red line is lower than estimates in 95% of all other places.
 In other words, places to the left of the red line are doing much better than the majority of other places.
-In early May of 2021, the lowest numbers of cases per 1000 people are in Orange County CA (OrCA), Vancouver Island BC (VIBC), Los Angeles County CA (LACA, mot populous county in the USA), San Francisco CA (SFCA), Riverside County CA (RiCA), Ventura County CA (VeCA), and Santa Barbara CA (SBCA).
-Theses ranking are more clearly expressed in the following table.
-You are more likely to encounter a person infected with Covid-19 in Michigan than in California.
+Prevalence rates were declined rapidly since April and May 2021, and the rankings of counties by average recent prevalence also change rapidly.
+Vancouver Island consistently show very low prevalence as to several counties in California.

 <!---
 DescribeResult(nobs=138, minmax=(0.016526796499235635, 0.3491101508461236), mean=0.12760583578255028, variance=0.004720015765138381, skewness=1.0443477140993667, kurtosis=1.0180367530025745)